Go to our other sites

 Cambridge Outlook magazine

 Keep up to date with news from Cambridge and its schools around the world.

-At a recent ceremony in Yerevan, certificates were awarded to the first students in Armenia to take the Araratian Baccalaureate (AB), a new Armenian-language qualification produced in partnership with Cambridge International Examinations.
+At a recent ceremony in Yerevan, certificates were awarded to the first students in Armenia to take the Araratian Baccalaureate (AB), a new Armenian-language qualification produced in partnership with Cambridge Assessment International Education.
 The AB is taken in Armenian and is designed to help students gain access to international universities.

-The UK's national agency for the recognition and comparison of international qualifications and skills (NARIC) has found the AB comparable to Cambridge International Examinations A Levels and the US Advanced Placement.
+The UK's national agency for the recognition and comparison of international qualifications and skills (NARIC) has found the AB comparable to Cambridge Assessment International Education A Levels and the US Advanced Placement.

 Director of Armenia’s National Program for Educational Excellence, Fr.
 Mesrop Aramian, said: 'Henceforward, Armenian schoolchildren will be able to take international exams in Armenian and based on their results they will be able to get admitted to top universities around the world or be granted credits in those universities.'

-Dan Bray, Deputy Director of Assessment at Cambridge International Examinations, said: 'The new AB assessments match the high standards and quality reflected in Cambridge International Examinations’ own qualifications.
+Dan Bray, Deputy Director of Assessment at Cambridge Assessment International Education, said: 'The new AB assessments match the high standards and quality reflected in Cambridge Assessment International Education’ own qualifications.
 This has already been a hugely successful relationship and I expect that this will result in even more opportunities for Armenian students in the future.'